National Cemetery Administration

 More than 4.1 million people, including Veterans of every war and conflict — from the Revolutionary War to the war in Iraq and Afghanistan — are honored by burial in VA's national cemeteries.
 More than 20,000 acres of land from Hawaii to Maine, and from Alaska to Puerto Rico are devoted to the memorialization of those who served this nation.
 More than 350 recipients of the Medal of Honor are buried in VA's national cemeteries.

-In October 2015, VA opened its 133rd cemetery — Tallahassee National Cemetery.
-Of the 133 national cemeteries, 75 are open to all interments; 17 can accommodate cremated remains and the remains of family members for interment in the same gravesite as a previously deceased family member; and 41 will perform only interments of family members in the same gravesite as a previously deceased family member.
+In January 2016, VA opened its 134th cemetery — Cape Canaveral National Cemetery.
+Of the national cemeteries, 76 are open to all interments; 17 can accommodate cremated remains and the remains of family members for interment in the same gravesite as a previously deceased family member; and 41 will perform only interments of family members in the same gravesite as a previously deceased family member.

 In addition to providing a gravesite and a graveliner, VA opens and closes the grave, provides a headstone or marker, a Presidential Memorial Certificate, a U.S. Flag, and perpetually cares for the grave at no cost to the Veteran's family.